How it works

 A Purchase Intent score documents how likely people are to buy from your brand in the near future.

-If you’re a provider of low-cost items, it’s particularly important that purchase intent remains high so that you know consumers are thinking of you first when making more frequent, potentially impulsive purchases.
+If you’re a provider of low-cost items, it’s particularly important that purchase intent remains high so that you know consumers are thinking of you first when making more frequent, potentially impulsive purchases (for more ideas on this, see the Jones Effect.)

 It works well in tandem with NPS, because it’s no good just having people saying nice things about you.
 Purchase Intent is where consumers must decide if they’d put their money where their mouth is when it comes to your brand.